Last Updated: 2nd April 2023

 - Free testosterone falls on average by 2-3% per year

-If you are between 40 to 80 years, the average testosterone in your body will be between 50% to 70% of what is used to compared in your 20s.
+If you are between 40 to 80 years, the average testosterone in your body will be between 50% to 70% of the levels you had in your 20s.

-Late-onset hypogonadism has become a widely recognized medical condition by doctors, although many of the symptoms are associated with normal aging.
+Late-onset hypogonadism has become a widely recognized medical condition by doctors, and many of the symptoms are associated with normal aging.

 Symptoms of Low Testosterone (Hypogonadism)